gabriel-shen1/Parking-Project/Doc/README.md

-The folder contains repport 1 through 3 and as well as all demo presentations and brochure.
+The folder contains report 1 through 3 and as well as all demo presentations and brochure.